sculyi/sculyi.github.io/index.md

 - Nov 07 2020, our new paper entitled "*Adaptive volumetric light and atmospheric scattering*" has been accepted for publication in "**Plos One**".

-- Sep 18 2020, I received a research funding from "*National Natural Science Foundation of China （NSFC-Young scientist)*" , as the Principal Investigator ("**PI**").
+- Sep 18 2020, I received a research funding from "*National Natural Science Foundation of China （NSFC-Young scientist)*", as the Principal Investigator ("**PI**").

 - Aug 18 2020, our new paper entitled "*GPU-based multi-slice per pass algorithm in interactive volume illumination rendering*" has been accepted for publication in "**Frontiers of Information Technology & Electronic Engineering**".